Peroxyacetyl nitrate: Atmospheric chemistry

-PAN is produced in the atmosphere via photochemical oxidation of hydrocarbons to peroxyacetic acid radicals in the presence of nitrogen dioxide (NO2).
+PAN is produced in the atmosphere via photochemical oxidation of hydrocarbons to peroxyacetic acid radicals, which react reversibly with nitrogen dioxide (NO2) to form PAN.
+Night-time reaction of acetaldehyde with nitrogen trioxide is another possible source.
 Since there are no direct emissions, it is a secondary pollutant.
 Next to ozone and hydrogen peroxide (H2O2), it is an important component of photochemical smog.

 Further peroxyacyl nitrates in the atmosphere are peroxypropionyl nitrate (PPN), peroxybutyryl nitrate (PBN), and peroxybenzoyl nitrate (PBzN).
 Chlorinated forms have also been observed.
 PAN is the most important peroxyacyl nitrate.
 PAN and its homologues reach about 5 to 20 percent of the concentration of ozone in urban areas.
 At lower temperatures, it is stable and can be transported over long distances, providing nitrogen oxides to otherwise unpolluted areas.
 At higher temperatures, it decomposes into NO2 and the peroxyacetyl radical.

 The decay of PAN in the atmosphere is mainly thermal.
 Thus, the long-range transport occurs through cold regions of the atmosphere, whereas the decomposition takes place at warmer levels.
 PAN can also be photolysed by UV radiation.
 It is a reservoir gas that serves both as a source and a sink of ROx- and NOx radicals.
 Nitrogen oxides from PAN decomposition enhance ozone production in the lower troposphere.

-The natural concentration of PAN in the atmosphere is below 0,1 µg/m³.
-Measurements in German cities showed values up to 25 µg/m³.
-Peak values above 200 µg/m³ have been measured in Los Angeles in the second half of the 20th century (1 ppm of PAN corresponds to 4370 µg/m³).
+The natural concentration of PAN in the atmosphere is below 0.1 μg/m3.
+Measurements in German cities showed values up to 25 μg/m3.
+Peak values above 200 μg/m3 have been measured in Los Angeles in the second half of the 20th century (1 ppm of PAN corresponds to 4370 μg/m3).
 Due to the complexity of the measurement setup, only sporadic measurements are available.